QuantumPhysique/trale/README.md

 ##### I found a bug
 Please open a new <a href="https://github.com/QuantumPhysique/trale/issues">issue</a>.

-##### Will this app stay gratis
+##### Will this app stay gratis?
-This app will always be gratis on F-Droid with all features. \
+This app will always be gratis on F-Droid with all features.
-Once leaving beta, a small fee will be added on the Google Play store.
+Once leaving beta, a small fee will be added on the Google Play Store.

-##### Could you please add feature X
+##### Could you please add feature X?
-At this stage we focus on improving stability before new features. \
+At this stage we are focusing on improving stability before adding new features.
 Feel free to open a new <a href="https://github.com/QuantumPhysique/trale/issues">issue</a> or a pull request.

-##### Can I contribute
+##### Can I contribute?
 - Implementing new functionality.
 If you are new to Flutter you should first [get started](https://flutter.dev/docs/get-started/install).
-- Open issues and help us find bugs, or simply give feedback.
+- Open an issue and help us find bugs, or just give us some feedback.
 - Share the app with your friends :)

 You can help [translate trale on Hosted Weblate](https://hosted.weblate.org/engage/trale/).